X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA14collisionoverview.md

 # 2D Collision Detection

-With our rockets flying through the screen and each pixel of the terrain known to our code, we’re ready for the most challenging, and thus interesting part of this series: collision detection.
+With our rockets flying through the screen and each pixel of the terrain known to our code, we are ready for the most challenging and thus interesting part of this series, collision detection.

+## 2D Collision 101

-The general idea behind collision detection between 2 images is very straightforward: for each pixel of the first image, we will check if it collides with a pixel of the second image.
+The general idea behind collision detection between 2 images is very straightforward, for each pixel of the first image, we will check if it is in the same position as (collides) with a pixel of the second image.

-Remember an image is always a rectangle.
-Since very few object are really rectangular, most images contain a lot of transparent pixels.
+However, because an image is always a rectangle does not mean that the image it contains is actually rectangular as most images contain a lot of transparent pixels.
 This is shown in the left image below.
 Note that the transparent pixels have a greenish color, while the non-transparent pixels have a soft-red color (don’t you dare to call it pink).
 We’ll get back to this later.

 ![Collision](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA14Collision1.png?raw=true)

-Before we can check for collisions between 2 images, we need to make sure they are positioned correctly; that they are moved to the correct position on the screen.
-If we wouldn’t first position them correctly before checking for collisions, the top-left pixels of both images would align and we would almost always have a collision.
+Before we can check for collision between 2 images, we need to make sure they are positioned correctly when they are moved to the correct position on the screen.
+If we dd not first position them correctly before checking for collisions, then the top-left pixels of both images would align and we would almost always have a collision.
 This is shown in the right part of the image above.

-Let’s say both images are positioned so the rocket is positioned in front of the cannon, much like shown in the left part of the image below.
+For example, if both images are positioned so that the rocket is positioned in front of the cannon, much like shown in the left part of the image below.
+Although in the left part the rectangles of both images collide, we see the actual cannon and rocket detail actually do not collide.
+This is because in all pairs of overlapping pixels, at least one of both is transparent.

 ![Collision](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA14Collision2.png?raw=true)

-Although in the left part the rectangles of both images collide, we see the cannon and rocket actually don’t collide.
-This is because in all pairs of overlapping pixels, at least one of both is transparent.

-When comparing 2 colliding pixels, if either of them is transparent, there is no collision between the actually object.
-Only when both the pixel of the first and of the second image are non-transparent, there is a real collision.
+When comparing 2 colliding pixels, if either of them is transparent there is no collision between the objects, only when both the pixel of the first and of the second image are non-transparent is there a real collision.
 This is presented in the table below:

 ![Chart](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA14Collision3.png?raw=true)

 An example of a real collision is shown in the right part of the image above.
 You see that the final 4 pixels of the cannon are non-transparent, while they collide with 4 non-transparent pixels of the rocket.

+## 2D collision with rotated and scaled textures

-This, however, is not all there is to say about 2D collision detection.
-In the figures above, neither of the 2D images has been scaled or rotated.
-When our rocket collides with a cannon, it will both be scaled and rotated.
-This situation is shown in the left part of the image below.
+This however, is not all there is to say about 2D collision detection.
+In the figures above, neither of the 2D images has been scaled or rotated, but when our rocket collides with a cannon it will also be scaled and rotated as shown in the left part of the image below.

 ![Angle Collision](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA14Collision4.png?raw=true)

-The right part if the image above shows the most complicated case: where both images are scaled and/or rotated.
+The right part if the image above shows the most complicated case where both images are both scaled and/or rotated.
 We will meet this case in our game.
 The real question of this chapter is how we can check for collisions in such cases.

-This is some pseudocode of how we will do this:
+The following is some pseudocode for how we will handle this:

 ```text
  For each pixel in image A: